muhashi/muhashi.github.io/src/content/_index.md

 - I'm muhashi, or Muhamed.
 You can find me on [Github {{< icon "github" >}}](https://github.com/muhashi), or [email me {{< icon "email" >}}](mailto:muhamedoes@gmail.com)

-- I graduated from UNSW in 2023 with a Computer Science degree and majoring in AI
+- I graduated from UNSW in 2023 with a Computer Science degree and a major in AI

-- My strongest area is developing React.js/Node.js webapps, and a little wee bit into web cybersecurity
+- My strongest interest is in web developement, specifically developing React.js/Node.js webapps, and I'm also a little wee bit into web cybersecurity